Panduranga and Rukmini

 Paduranga Rukmini

-Panduranga is two armed with left hand holding conch (shankha) and right hand hold a lotus stem.
+Panduranga is two-armed, with the left hand holding a conch (shankha) and the right hand holding a lotus stem.
 He is wearing large Makarakundala in his ears and a flat-topped crown.
 He is also wearing a long garland, Vanamala, typically worn by Vishnu.

 Rukmini, Panduranga’s consort, is also standing with her hands on hips and is dressed like a Marathi lady.